 With zero nitrates or msg, Smart Dogs are an appealing alternative to hot dogs for some.

-For their health benefits, ethical considerations and environmental advantages, meat alternatives offer attractive centerpieces to your next recipe.
-Today we have the benefit of looking everywhere for inspiration: back thousands of years to cultures and cuisines centering meat alternatives, and forward, where the taste and satisfaction of meat is being perfected in plant form.
+For their health benefits, ethical considerations, and environmental advantages, meat alternatives offer attractive centerpieces for your next recipe.
+Today we have the benefit of looking everywhere for inspiration: back thousands of years to cultures and cuisines centering meat alternatives, and forward, where the taste and satisfaction of meat are being perfected in plant form.
 As design processes improve, companies are looking to move beyond ground meat alternatives to fully replicated tissue: vegan meat that looks and eats like chicken breasts and steaks.